dchambers/composerjs/README.md

 ### Change Event

-The `change` event fires when a properties value has changed, and is registered for as follows:
+The `change` event fires when a property's value has changed, and is registered for as follows:

 ```js
 model.p('prop').on('change', function(value) {